AdaptGrad: Adaptive Sampling to Reduce Noise: Experiments

-\textbf{Gradient $\times$ Input (GI)} \cite{simonyan2014deep}is a simple explanation method that generates saliency maps by directly multiplying the image gradients with the input image. \textbf{GI} is the representative of the methods that directly use gradients to generate saliency maps. \textbf{Integrated Gradients (IG)} \cite{sundararajan2017axiomatic} generates saliency maps using global integrated gradients, which can avoid the gradient saturation problem. \textbf{IG} is the representative of the methods that partially use gradients in their computation. \textbf{IG} has different options for the baseline background.
+\textbf{Gradient $\times$ Input (GI)} \cite{simonyan2014deep}, is a simple explanation method that generates saliency maps by directly multiplying the image gradients with the input image. \textbf{GI} is the representative of the methods that directly use gradients to generate saliency maps. \textbf{Integrated Gradients (IG)} \cite{sundararajan2017axiomatic} generates saliency maps using global integrated gradients, which can avoid the gradient saturation problem. \textbf{IG} is the representative of the methods that partially use gradients in their computation. \textbf{IG} has different options for the baseline background.
 We have chosen black and white as the baseline backgrounds, which are labeled as \textbf{IG(B)} and \textbf{IG(W)} respectively. \textbf{NoiseGrad (NG)} \cite{bykov2022noisegrad} is another gradient smoothing method.
-However, unlike SmoothGrad and AdaptGrad, it reduces noise by perturbing model parameters, which introduces significant computational overhead and does not substantially improve the visualization quality. \textbf{NG} represents other gradient smoothing methods.
-We use the prefixes \textbf{S-} and \textbf{A-} to respectively denote the combination of SmoothGrad and AdaptGrad with other methods. \textbf{Grad}, \textbf{SG}, and \textbf{AG} denote the original gradient, SmoothGrad, and AdaptGrad.
+Unlike SmoothGrad and AdaptGrad, NG reduces noise by perturbing model parameters.
+However, this approach incurs significant computational costs and does not substantially improve visualization quality. \textbf{NG} represents other gradient smoothing methods.
+To denote the combination of SmoothGrad and AdaptGrad with other methods, we use the prefixes \textbf{S-} and \textbf{A-}, respectively. \textbf{Grad}, \textbf{SG}, and \textbf{AG} denote the original gradient, SmoothGrad, and AdaptGrad.